pocheng-chen-stat/accelerated-life-testing-reliability-analysis/README.md

 1. The equal-sigma Lognormal model provides a parsimonious fit for the observed accelerated stress data.
 2. The common-sigma assumption reduces model complexity while retaining reasonable fit across voltage groups.
 3. The inverse power law model is required for extrapolation because the equal-sigma model does not define lifetime behavior at unobserved voltage levels.
+4. The preferred normal-use extrapolation excludes 361.4 kV/mm because the highest stress level strongly influences the 50 kV/mm prediction.
-4. The predicted `F(10000)`, B10 life, and B50 life translate the statistical model into engineering reliability metrics.
+5. The predicted `F(10000)`, B10 life, and B50 life translate the statistical model into engineering reliability metrics.
-5. Excluding the highest stress level changes extrapolated predictions substantially, showing that normal-use reliability estimates are sensitive to high-stress observations and acceleration-model assumptions.
+6. The large difference between all-stress and reduced-stress extrapolations highlights the uncertainty and sensitivity of model-based reliability prediction.

 ---